 Do you need a referral to see a psychiatrist?
 The answer to this question really depends on a couple of factors.
 First, you need to know whether or not your health insurance requires you to get a referral.
 Second, the type of specialist you want to see might determine if you need a referral.

-It’s generally more common to need a referral for a psychiatrist than it is to see another mental health provider, like a psychologist.
-Some psychiatrists would prefer to see you only after you have first gone to your primary doctor to get a referral, but this isn’t always the case.
-You can also call a psychiatrist and schedule an appointment for yourself or family (any children under 18) without needing a referral from a primary care physician, but check with your insurance first to see what’s covered, what your out of network providers options are for any potential reimbursement, and then you can, of course, ask for referrals from your primary doctor, your insurance, from friends, or family.
+It’s generally more common to need a referral for a psychiatrist than it is to see other mental health professionals, like a psychologist.
+This is only one difference between a psychologist vs psychiatrist.
+Some psychiatrists would prefer to see you only after you have first gone to your primary care doctor to get a referral, but this isn’t always the case.
+You can also call a psychiatrist and schedule an appointment for yourself or your family (any children under 18) without needing a referral from a primary care physician.
+It is important to check with your health insurance first to see what’s covered, what your out-of-network providers’ options are for any potential reimbursement, and then you can ask for referrals from your primary care doctor, your insurance, friends, or family.